 What’s With the Get Out Ending?

 As I mentioned in the overview, we see a gaggle of old men head into the big house for something important.
 But what is it?
 Are they there to bid with Bingo Cards for the soles of loved ones inhabiting black individuals?
 Hahahah.
+(That was a reference to the movie ‘Get Out‘ for those that missed it.)
 Well, no. They are not.
 But they are there for a purpose.

 Well, to understand that assembly, you have to first understand how Nerida has been conducting her experiments.
 Instead of building a lab, and then bringing twins in, and walking them through experiments, she has been abducting a singular twin out of the wild, and watching the remaining twin closely.

 Walk back to the beginning of the movie.
 Nope.
 Further back.
 Before the movie’s timeline starts, we are told, that Maude leaves Cleo and heads to Germany.
 Meanwhile, Ralph and Cleo fall in love, get engaged.
-But we know that Ralph is a twin that has been implanted for the sole purpose of watching Cleo… and then watching Maude when she came running.
+But we know that Ralph is a twin that has been dropped into Cleo’s life for the sole purpose of watching her… and then watching Maude when she came running after Cleo went missing.
 So Ralph is there as a specific experiment lab facilitator.
 And when Maude is taken to the big house, they all come to see if Maude will follow exactly the same path that Cleo took towards her death.
 Which then caused Maude to faint, and then come running.

 But What about the Ending?

 So, as Maude runs away, she comes to a road.
 The road goes left, and it goes right.
 Which way will she choose?
 We don’t know what way she goes ultimately, but we get the sense that she could break the cycle of her sister’s choosing, and instead go her own way… maybe.
-But at the movie’s ending, the top is spinning, and we aren’t certain if it will fall or not.
-But with Nerida being dead, killed by one of the other twins, there is a sense of inevitability to her breaking the cycle and going her own way.
+But at the movie’s ending, the top is spinning (and that, for the eternally slow among us, is a reference to Inception), and we aren’t certain if it will fall or not.
+But with Nerida being dead, killed by one of the other twins in the house, there is a sense of inevitability to Maude breaking the cycle and going her own way.
 Oh shoot, but isn’t Elizabeth still alive out there?
 Hrmmm.
-Sorry for thinking as I write.
-But I just realized she still very much could end up dying the same way her sister died, because Elizabeth is still living.
-At least, I thought she was anyway!
-I hope she is, because the moment, her decision, to go left or right is the perfect place to stop.
+No. Gazza, commented below that it was mentioned a couple times that Elizabeth had died years prior.
+So we’ll call that book closed.

 Rabbit is a confusing mixup of a lot of different kinds of thrillers.
 I liken it mostly to I, Origin in that it is scientific and yet it is spiritual simultaneously.
 But it also has elements of Get Out going for it as well.
 Which was fascinating.
 But the horrifying nature of the research more mirrored the world of The OA.
 And I enjoyed all three of those movies.
 But what did you think of Rabbit?
 Had you heard of it before I mentioned it?
 Love to hear your thoughts.